 5- to 12-unit properties are the sweet spot

-Commercial property is appraised differently.
-When a building has five or more units, it’s considered commercial property.
+One of the important things to note when working out how to buy an apartment complex is the fact that when a building has five or more units, it’s considered a commercial property.
 As an appraiser tries to gauge the market value of the property, potential cash flow is usually factored in.
-If you end up refinancing later with a more consistent cash flow from renters, you’ll get an even more favorable appraisal and valuation.
+If you end up refinancing later with more consistent cash flow from renters, you’ll get an even more favourable appraisal and valuation.

-If you’re thinking about jumping into a 5- to 12-unit rental for the first time, take a moment to appreciate some of the challenges you’ll face.
-The biggest, is collecting rent from each tenant.
+If you’re thinking about learning how to buy an apartment complex with 5- to 12-unit multi-family rental for the first time, consider the challenges you’ll face.
+The biggest is collecting rent from each tenant.

 Keep in mind, apartments have higher rates of skipped rent and eviction than single-family homes.
 But, that’s part of the bargain.
 If you have good processes and a team that knows what it’s doing, you’ll be fine.

-A good management company can also help keep vacancies low and ensure rent is paid, if you don’t mind sacrificing a small percentage of your profits.
+A good property management company can also help keep vacancies low and ensure rent is paid.
+The use of a property manager will consume a small percentage of your profits.
 You can keep costs low by buying several of these complexes in the same area.
 Then, you can negotiate better deals with management and service providers.
 At this point, a good management company just might pay for itself.

 Think big, invest medium, keep costs small

 Small real estate investors have been priced out of larger multi-family complexes.
 It may be frustrating, but being priced out is a blessing.
 You’re not going to waste your money on properties with low returns and high costs.

 If you can deal with the complexity (which you can), investing in medium-sized complexes is the way to go.
 As always, we encourage you to think and search locally.
 Your greatest advantage is your local knowledge.
 Turn that to your advantage by investing in the sweet spot of real estate investing: The 5- to 12-unit complex.